Dr. Lynam is known for a symmetrical and natural result

 We believe that by maintaining a large pocket surrounding your breast implants, you can lower the risk of capsular contraction.
 These exercises will become part of your daily routine.
 Vigorous exercise routines may resume 4-6 weeks following your breast augmentation.
 You may return to work in one week.

-The best way to determine if you are a good candidate for the procedure is to schedule a free consultation at our office.
+The best way to determine if you are a good candidate for the procedure is to schedule a consultation at our office.
 Here, you will learn the reasonable expectations for the goals you wish to achieve.

-Recovery After Breast Augumentation Surgery
+Recovery After Breast Augmentation Surgery

 Breast Augmentation Recovery – What To Expect – Richmond Plastic Surgeon Dr. Lynam